Why parcelLab?

 You could also consider pursuing legal action against fraudsters.
 This is usually a last resort, as trying to prosecute someone can take a lot of time and money.
 As such, you should only consider this if the fraud is significant and justifies the resources you’ll spend on legal fees.

-Return fraud isn’t just a hassle for ecommerce businesses; it’s a severe issue that can cause wasted time and financial losses.
+Return fraud isn’t just a hassle for eCommerce businesses; it’s a severe issue that can cause wasted time and financial losses.
 The best way to “deal with” return fraud is to prevent it from happening in the first place, so make sure you have solid policies and practices in place.

 In addition to enforcing your returns policy, regularly review sales and returns data.
 It’s also helpful to equip employees with the knowledge and tools to prevent return scams.